-Shortly after the publication of Governor Gary R. Herbert’s 10-Year Strategic Energy Plan, the legislature carried out the Plan’s first recommendation, which was the creation of an Office of Energy Development (OED) dedicated solely to advancing all forms of responsible energy development in the state.
-Led by Samantha Mary Julian, formerly GOED’s energy and natural resources cluster director, the OED is tasked with implementing the state energy policy (63M-4-301), facilitating the development of the state’s conventional and alternative resources, and promoting energy education and outreach.
+Shortly after the publication of Governor Gary R. Herbert’s 10-Year Strategic Energy Plan, the legislature carried out the Plan’s first recommendation - creating the Office of Energy Development (OED).
+OED is dedicated solely to advancing all forms of responsible energy development in the state.
+Led by Samantha Mary Julian, formerly GOED’s energy and natural resources cluster director, the OED is tasked with implementing the state energy policy, facilitating the development of the state’s conventional, advanced and alternative resources, and promoting energy education and outreach.

 Welcome from the Director